Abortion rate decline stalls, unsafe abortions rise

 "This plateau coincides with a slowdown in contraceptive uptake," Sedgh told a briefing in London about the findings.
 "And without greater investment in quality family planning services, we can expect this trend to persist."

-Alarmingly, Sedgh said, the proportion of abortions characterized as unsafe rose from 44 percent in 1995 to 49 percent in 2008.
+Alarmingly, Sedgh said, the proportion of abortions characterised as unsafe rose from 44 percent in 1995 to 49 percent in 2008.

 The researchers, whose study was published in the Lancet medical journal, define unsafe abortion as a procedure for terminating a pregnancy carried out by someone who does not have the necessary skills, or in an environment that does not meet minimal medical standards, or both.